beddalumia/minecraftverse/README.md

 # minecraftverse
-Versioning of some amazing (but also some crappy) Minecraft worlds
+Versioning of some amazing (but also some crappy) minecraft worlds